innolitics/n2y/README.md

 - Make it easier to use multiple plugins for the same class by adding the "UseNextClass" exception
 - Add the ability to include notion ids in export YAML files using the `id_property` commandline argument
 - Add support for the SyncedBlock
+- Add support for filtering and sorting databases using the `--database-config` property

 ### v0.4.1